Huzaifa7524/EDA-LangChain-Agent/README.md

 ## Requirements

 - Python 3.10+
-- OpenAI API  + GROQ key
+- OpenAI API  + GROQ key `I am useing GROQ key you  can also use OpenAI API `
 - Required Python libraries (see `requirements.txt`)

 ## Installation